 Royalty-bearing grants from the government of Israel through the Office of the Chief Scientist for funding approved research and development projects are recognized at the time the Company is entitled to such grants, on the basis of the related costs incurred.
-The Company earned grants in the amounts of (\$309), \$430 and \$559 during 2007, 2006 and 2005, respectively.
+The Company earned grants in the amounts of \$0, \$0, and \$430 during the years ended December 31, 2008, 2007, and 2006, respectively.
 Such grants are included as deductions from research and development costs.